scoconno/scoconno.github.io/Teaching/Examined/FreeWill/Handout2.md

 2. Stability Claim: traits are relatively stable over time.
 A soldier who behaves courageously for a significant period of time is courageous.
 A soldier who behaves non-courageously for a significant period of time is not courageous.
 A soldier will not become or cease to be courageous overnight.

 3. Integrity Claim: there is a correlation between having one trait and having another, e.g., a person who is temperate with regard to the pleasures derived from food is likely to also be temperate with regard to the pleasures derived from sexual intercourse.
 Likewise, an individual with a particular vice is likely to possess other vices.

 The compatibilist is committed to the claim that we have character traits that are robust, stable, and integrated with one another.
+They believe that an action is our own just when it arises from our unique set of traits; if my character traits makes me eat the cake, then eating the cake, according to the compatibilist, is free.

+## Objections

+Here are two puzzling features of the compatibilist's view.
+I'll raise a stronger objection below.

+1. Note the distinction between freely *acting* a certain way and freely *choosing* to act a certain way.
+Compatibilists are claiming you act freely when your actions arise from your character.
+You do not freely choose to act.
+But can your actions be free if they you did not freely choose them?

+2. Since the Compatibilist accepts Causal Determinism, they accept that your character is determined by the past.If your character is shaped by circumstances outside your control, are the actions that arise from your character free?

+## Situationism

+The compatibilist is committed to the claim that we have character traits that are robust, stable, and integrated with one another.
 But there is strong evidence that there is no such traits at all.

 Psychologists have been concerned to decide when the features of the situation we are in rather than our character traits cause our behavior.
-Some have argued that we have no character traits whatsoever and that all our behavior is caused by external factors:
+Some have argued that all our behavior is caused by external factors.
+On this view, there are no character traits whatsoever:

 > "... modern experimental psychology has discovered that circumstance has surprisingly more to do with how people behave than traditional images of character and virtue allow (John Doris 2002, ix)."